Hanchen Cui

 Research projects

-A vision-language intelligent manipulation system
+A real-time vision-language manipulation system

-(2) A robust client-server architecture is employed to enable low-latency remote control..
+(2) A robust client-server architecture is employed to enable low-latency remote control.

 Legged robots learn from physical world